ShaitanLyss/these/README.md

 Once you've got the rust toolchain installed, the installation process is straightforward.
 You can install any binary using `cargo install BINARY` where `cargo` is the builtin package manager of Rust.

 > [!NOTE]
-> If running `cargo` commands fail because cargo isn't found, make sure that the environment was loaded
+> If running `cargo` commands fail because cargo isn't found, make sure that the environment was loaded.
+You can try restarting your shell if you just installed the rust toolchain with rustup, or manually load the appropriate cargo environment file in the `$HOME/.cargo` directory.

 ### Hecate CLI
 ```bash